dtrckd/docsearch/README.md

 First, index your pdf documents (take a coffee)

-    pmk run --script fit --path path/to/your/pdfs/
+    pmk -x fit --path path/to/your/pdfs/
-or equivalently: `pmk -x fit --path path/to/your/pdfs/`

 Then, search documents based on text content

-    pmk run --script search "your text search request" or equivalently: `pmk -x search "your text search request"`
+    pmk -x search "your text search request"

 Show only the first match: